Malignant lymphoma is a neoplasm which originates in lymph tissue, but lymphoma is not actually breast cancer.

 However, lymphoma can be difficult to distinguish from breast cancer in the early stages of the disease.

-The early breast cancer screening mammography indicators for potentially malignant breast cancer are quite similar to malignant lymphoma, and as a result, malignant lymphoma of the breast is often unexpected, when the biopsy result comes back.
+The early breast cancer screening mammography indicators for potentially malignant breast cancer are quite similar to malignant lymphoma.
+So, as a result, malignant lymphoma of the breast is often a surprise when the biopsy result comes back.

-A primary non-Hodgkin’s lymphoma of the breast is a very rare occurrence, accounting for only about 0.1 to 0.5 % of all reported malignant breast tumors.
+A primary non-Hodgkin’s lymphoma of the breast is a very rare occurrence.
+Indeed, lymphoma accounts for only about 0.1 to 0.5 % of all malignant breast tumors.

-n terms of prognosis, an early diagnosis of a low grade or stage I lymphoma will generally give the best outlook.
+n terms of prognosis, an early diagnosis of a low grade or stage I lymphoma generally gives the best outlook.

 Breast lymphoma mostly affects older women

-The average age of development for a breast lymphoma seems to be about 57 years.
-Lymphoma of the breast can develop in a younger women, but on the whole it is a disease that mostly affects older women.
+The average age of development of a breast lymphoma is around 57 years.
+Lymphoma of the breast can develop in younger women, but on the whole, it is a disease that mostly affects older women.

 In the clinical setting, a breast lymphoma might present as elastically firm, well-defined, and often multiple tumors.

 Breast lymphomas rarely show microcalcifications

 An ultrasound of lymphoma of the breast might typically reveal a coarse internal echo, a hypoechoic mass with an irregular border and occasionally a lobulated mass representing a very large tumor.

 Breast lymphoma imaging cannot predict histology

-The imaging pattern of breast lymphoma is unrelated to its histopathologic subtype, and in fact, only a very small number of patients ultimately diagnosed with lymphoma of the breast actually present with clear B-cell lymphoma symptoms.
+The imaging pattern of breast lymphoma is unrelated to its histopathologic subtype.
+In fact, only a very small number of patients with a diagnosis of lymphoma present with clear B-cell lymphoma symptoms.